ABVO® Nominations

 Please cast your vote between June 1 and June 30, 2026.

 As required by our ABVO Charter, nominations were sought for an open position on the ABVO.
-Interested Diplomates were asked to provide a photograph, concise (bullet-point) biography emphasizing past ACVO/ABVO experience, and a brief statement (200 words or less) indicating their reasons for seeking to serve on the ABVO.
-Nominees and their background information are available on this ballot and on the ABVO website (www.ABVO.us) on the "Nominations" page under the "Leadership" tab.
+Interested Diplomates were asked to provide a photograph, concise biography emphasizing past ACVO/ABVO experience, and a brief statement indicating their reasons for seeking to serve on the ABVO.
+Review this information below.

 The ABVO encourages all ACVO Diplomates to take part in the election process.
 If you have questions about the nomination or election process you are encouraged to contact either the ABVO/ACVO office, or any of the current ABVO Members.